MattBidewell/Gloop/README.md

 ### Testing
 Run `go test /{folder}` to test the individual folder

+You can also run `sh ./test_runner.sh` which will explore all folders and run the tests files if they exist.

 Heavily inspired by [Thorsten Ball's Writing an Interpreter in Go](https://interpreterbook.com/)

 ### Updates